SciML/StochasticDiffEq.jl/README.md

 prob = SDEProblem(f,g,ones(2),(0.0,1.0),noise_rate_prototype=zeros(2,4))
 ```

 Colored noise can be set using [an `AbstractNoiseProcess`](https://diffeq.sciml.ai/stable/features/noise_process/).
-For example, we can set the underlying noise process to a `GeometricBrownian` via:
+For example, we can set the underlying noise process to a `GeometricBrownianMotionProcess` via:

 ```julia
 μ = 1.0